sdpkjc/abcdrl/docs/run.en.md

     ```

 !!! note
-    You can use the `python abcdrl/dqn.py --help` command to view algorithm parameters and the `python abcdrl/dqn.py __call__ --help` command to view external features parameters.
+    You can use the `python abcdrl/dqn.py --help` command to view algorithm parameters and the `python abcdrl/dqn.py __call__ --help` command to view features parameters.